Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 So actually, you could use any of the AR-vos layers to do any type of AR.
 We just named them differently so you can keep an example of each different type!
 That said, there are some small details you should observe.

-**Geolocative AR in AR-vos is done exactly the same as in ARpoise, we will not cover that at all here.** If you need to review it, please read all the other tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/) under the heading "Editing augments with the ARpoise porPOIse interface."
+**Remember, geolocative AR in AR-vos is done exactly the same as in ARpoise.** So we will not cover that at all here.
+If you need to review it, please read all the other tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/) under the heading "Editing augments with the ARpoise porPOIse interface."

 ## Creating an image trigger layer